pimarc/pms50-gns530/readme.md

 See Installation section below.

+# Support
+The support is only on discord: https://discord.gg/TNv9jeaWKn

+We'll not answer to any issue on GitHub.

 # Main features
 - MSFS U-turn bug workaround
 - North Up / Track up map modes